Volunteer in The Gambia

 The Gambia's capital city of Banjul, sitting on an island where the Gambia River meets the Atlantic, is the country's largest metropolitan area and a common destination for tourists and international volunteers.
 In Banjul, you will find many hospitals, health clinics, and nursery and primary schools that seek international volunteers.

-Rural areas and small villages are also common volunteers destinations in The Gambia.
-These areas tend to be in more dire need for volunteers in education, medical care, and building repairs, as they are remote and lack access to these resources.
+Rural areas and small villages are also common volunteer destinations in The Gambia.
+These areas tend to be in dire need of volunteers in education, medical care, and building repairs, as they are remote and lack access to these resources.
 Volunteers in small villages will be fully immersed in the intimate, family-centric culture of rural West Africa and learn about the toughest challenges these communities face in living without access to basic resources.

-It is important for international volunteers to be aware that much of The Gambia, particularly rural areas, lack electricity and hot water.
-You will have access to more of these commodities if you are Banjul, but you should not expect to be living in luxury.
+It is important for international volunteers to be aware that much of The Gambia, particularly rural areas, lacks electricity and hot water.
+You will have access to more of these commodities if you are in Banjul, but you should not expect to be living in luxury.